0xSpectr/0xSpectr.github.io/_posts/2025-08-30-browser-to-the-wire.md

 ```

 Now our browser constructs the GET requests and the encapsulation process happens now
-i will be using the OSI model for this explanation so i can explain each layer more in depth, but the modern intetnet uses the TCP/IP model which merges layers 7,6 and 5 into a single layer
+i will be using the OSI model for this explanation so i can explain each layer more in depth, but the modern internet uses the TCP/IP model which merges layers 7,6 and 5 into a single layer

 Now the encapsulation process takes place, the above was layer 7 application